 The first group of the day is out of position if, at any time, they fall behind the posted time par.

 Any following group is out of position if,

-A) when starting play of any par three or four hole the preceding group has completed play of the hole OR takes more than the allotted time to finish a hole, and
+A) when starting play of any par three or four hole, the group is behind time par AND the preceding group has completed play of the hole

-B) when starting play of any par five hole, the preceding group of players is on the putting green OR takes more than the allotted time to finish a hole.
+B) when starting play of any par five hole, the group is behind time par AND the preceding group of players is on the putting green

 If a group is subject to a penalty, all penalties will be applied to the checkpoint hole where the breach occurred.